 Ventilator induced lung injury

 In acute respiratory failure, mechanical ventilation (MV) is a life saving treatment without alternatives.
 One third of all patients in intensive care units worldwide are receiving MV.
 However, particularly in preinjured lungs even minimal MV-associated physical stress is translated into biological signals of inflammation, evoking ventilator-induced lung injury (VILI).
 VILI is characterized by liberation of cytokines, recruitment of leukocytes to the lung and increased lung permeability, consecutively resulting in lung edema, surfactant dysfunction, impaired lung compliance and deterioration of pulmonary gas exchange.
-Clinical studies revealed that minimization of MV-induced physical stress by reduction of tidal volumes to 6 ml/kg significantly improved outcome of mechanically ventilated patients with ARDS.
-However, even low tidal volume ventilation of healthy lungs causes lung injury, particularly in lungs preinjured due to e.g. pneumonia.
 As the necessity to guarantee sufficient gas exchange limits a further substantial reduction of tidal volumes, new adjuvant pharmacological therapies in addition to lung-protective ventilation are needed to prevent VILI.
 Thus, we aim to enhance the understanding of pathomechanisms underlying VILI in order to develop new therapeutic strategies to limit VILI.

-Recent work by our group showed that infusion of the endogenous peptide Adrenomedullin or treatment with simvastatin attenuates VILI in mice (Thorax 2010; Crit Care 2010; PloS One 2012; Crit Care 2014).
+Work by our group showed that infusion of the endogenous peptide Adrenomedullin or treatment with simvastatin attenuates VILI in mice (Thorax 2010; Crit Care 2010; PloS One 2012; Crit Care 2014).
+Another approach is to explore the mechanisms by which the circadian rhythm influences innate immune response to MV.